 The BIPSR Process has two major objectives:

 Stakeholders from across the DoD drive the BIPSR Process.
 They define the problem statement and scenarios to be assessed, identify gaps in the current standard set, drive implementation, and participate in all major decisions throughout all phases of the BIPSR Process.
-The PCO continues to implement the BIPSR Process with support from the MITRE Corporation, a DoD trusted agent that operates Federally Funded Research and Development Centers (FFRDC).
+The BIRCO continues to implement the BIPSR Process with support from the MITRE Corporation, a DoD trusted agent that operates Federally Funded Research and Development Centers (FFRDC).

 The BIPSR Process for each BIPRS Process Blast Injury Type is executed through routine meetings where Stakeholders and subject matter experts (SMEs) review materials, provide feedback, discuss relevant topics of concern and interest, and make decisions.